About the project

 Various classroom activities including globingo, places bingo, map and photo tasks, frameworks for talking about place, investigating my patch and doorstep geography.

 How two virtual fieldwork environments were set up using Google Maps, photos and podcasts from local town planners, plus virtual and real fieldwork tasks for students.

 An extensive project that was put together to help students develop their vocabulary and become comfortable using similar language to that used by developers at Park Hill.

 Materials from schools that took part in the Making My Place in the World project including lesson plans, teaching resources and evaluations.

-The aims of the project are wide-ranging and not restricted to geography:
+The aims of the project were wide-ranging and not restricted to geography:

-Developing speaking and listening skills - by exploring the students' own areas they take on the role of 'expert' and can share their specialist knowledge with teachers, members of the community and other students.
-This will lead to increased confidence, self-esteem and improved speaking and listening skills.
+Developing speaking and listening skills – by exploring the students’ own areas they took on the role of ‘expert’ and shared their specialist knowledge with teachers, members of the community and other students.
+The aim was to increase confidence, self-esteem and improved speaking and listening skills.

-Learning about the local area - by engaging in units of work about familiar areas, taking part in field visits and speaking to local experts, students will find out more about the places they use on a regular basis.
+Learning about the local area – by engaging in units of work about familiar areas, taking part in field visits and speaking to local experts, students were to find out more about the places they use on a regular basis.

-Influence in the local community - by meeting with councillors and local residents, students will begin to realise that they can influence change within their own communities.
+Influence in the local community – by meeting with councillors and local residents, students would realise that they can influence change within their own communities.